In-person services are held at St Leonard’s at 9.45am & 11am each Sunday

-- Anyone who is not self-isolating due to a possible or confirmed case of COVID-19 in the household, or because they have been requested to so by NHS Test & Trace
+- Anyone who is not self-isolating due to a possible or confirmed case of COVID-19 in their household, or because they have been requested to so by NHS Test & Trace or another official body

 - Those who fall within the “clinically extremely vulnerable” group are encouraged to enjoy worship through live-stream or broadcast at home and not attend church, though the final decision is theirs.

-- Entry will be solely through the North West (Lexden Road) door, which will be opened around 10 minutes before the beginning of each service.
+- Enter through the North West (Lexden Road) door, which will be opened around 10 minutes before the beginning of each service.

 - There will be a queue along the path leading to the entrance, with 2 metre spaced markings on the floor to facilitate social-distancing.

-- You will be registered by a steward according to your Test and Trace details.
+- You will be welcomed by a steward who will check your registration

 - You will then need to sanitise your hands thoroughly at the sanitising station by the door.